 Named to Best Lawyers in America, Keller & Keller is one of the nation’s leading personal injury and wrongful death law firms.
 Our goal is simple: secure the most money possible for our clients.
 And because we practice law with a professional and aggressive attitude, our attorneys have been able to recover deserved compensation for thousands of clients throughout the states of Indiana, Michigan, and New Mexico.

-Since 1936, thousands of clients have asked us to represent them for a variety of cases, including vehicle accidents, nursing home abuse injuries, social security disability claims, spinal cord injuries, and wrongful death lawsuits.
+Since 1936, thousands of clients have asked us to represent them for a variety of cases, including automobile accidents, nursing home abuse, social security disability claims, spinal cord injuries, and wrongful death lawsuits.
 The firm you choose to help you with your case should make personal injury their only business, and helping injured people is all that we do.

 Super Lawyers.
 Million & Multi-Million Dollar Advocates Forum.
 AV-Rated.
 A+ Rating by Better Business Bureau.
 Best Lawyers in America.
 Zero Fee Guarantee.
 National Presence.
 Community Involvement.
 Scholarship Programs.
 75+ Years of Experience.

 |This is the Placeholder for the pa-content-box, to recreate this box simply insert a table with one row and one column and a width of 100%, then on the "advanced" tab, under "stylesheet classes" type in: pa-content-box|